 Jim's notable victories prior to joining Jones Day include successfully representing a producer of Akaushi Beef against claims of conspiracy to restrain trade and monopolization in the premium beef market in the United States.
 After a seven-day trial, the jury found in favor of the client, awarding actual and exemplary damages on the client's counterclaims.
 In addition, he achieved favorable outcomes for a global manufacturer of titanium dioxide that had been facing multiple lawsuits stemming from antitrust allegations of price-fixing in the titanium dioxide industry.

 Jim has been recognized repeatedly in The Legal 500 US and Chambers USA, which called him "extraordinarily competent and committed" (2019).

-Jim currently serves as chair of the Litigation Section of the American Bar Association, putting him at the helm of the country's largest organization of litigators.
+Jim recently served as chair of the Litigation Section of the American Bar Association, putting him at the helm of the country's largest organization of litigators.

 The following represents experience acquired prior to joining Jones Day.

 Successfully represented a producer of Akaushi Beef against claims of conspiracy to restrain trade and monopolization in the market for premium beef in the United States.
 After a seven-day trial, serving as lead lawyer, the jury found in favor of the client, awarding actual and exemplary damages (S.D.
 Tex.).